 At some point, my husband (a lover of gadgets and anything that makes his wife happy) announced, “You’re pretty good with those pictures.
 Why don’t we get you a real camera?”

-Cameras and all of their associated equipment definitely aren’t cheap, but after that initial investment I returned to my lifelong dedication of penny pinching, while trying to not give away the fact that a total amateur was behind the lens.
-As with anything and everything on the internet (and in life in general, pretty much) the image that gets the final cut is a carefully crafted and manipulated version of what actually was involved in getting it there.
+Cameras and all of their associated equipment definitely aren’t cheap.
+But after that initial investment I returned to my lifelong dedication of penny pinching, while trying to not give away the fact that a total amateur was behind the lens.

 So, for transparency’s sake (and because I, myself, always enjoyed a good episode of VH1’s Making the Video) I’ll run through a quick “behind the scenes” tour of food photography as it happens in my house.